Imperative process algebra with abstraction

 The DNII property is only one of the process properties related to information flow security that can be defined and verified in \deACPetrf.
+Insofar as information flow security of contemporary systems is concerned, it seems to be an essential property.
 The DNII property is also one of the process properties related to information flow security that cannot be defined naturally in the process algebras used in earlier work on information flow security (cf.~\cite{FG95a,RS99a,Bos04a,Low04a}).
 The problem with those process algebras is that state components must be mimicked by processes in them.

-The DNII property is reminiscent of the combination of data non-interference and event non-interference as defined in~\cite{SC20a}, but a comparison is difficult to make because of rather different semantical bases.
+The DNII property concerns the non-disclosure of confidential data, contained in state components of a system, through the possibly ongoing interaction of the system concerned with its environment.
+To my knowledge, such a property has not been proposed in the literature on information-flow security before.
+However, the DNII property is reminiscent of the combination of data non-interference and event non-interference as defined in~\cite{SC20a}, but a comparison is difficult to make because of rather different semantical bases.